William Ecroyd Farrer: Career

 William Ecroyd was born in 1861, the son of the Conservative politician William Farrer Ecroyd and his wife Mary.
 He assumed the surname Farrer in order to comply with the will of father's uncle, another William Farrer, in 1896.
-He was educated at Rugby School then briefly joined the family's worsted manufacturing business.
+He was educated at Rugby School, then briefly joined the family's worsted manufacturing business.
 He lived at Leyburn then Over Kellet, Lancashire, and finally at Witherslack, Westmorland.

-Farrer's interest in Lancashire and Yorkshire genealogy led into his research on wider local history and he contributed much to local societies and their journals.
-He began work on his History of the Parish of North Meols.
+Farrer's interest in Lancashire and Yorkshire genealogy led into his research on wider local history.
+He contributed much to local societies and their journals as he began his work on History of the Parish of North Meols.
 With John Brownbill as co-editor, he published eight volumes of the Victoria History of the County of Lancaster between 1906 and 1914.
 He also completed three volumes of Early Yorkshire Charters between 1914 and 1916.

-He was a Member of the Chetham Society and served as Council Member from 1908 and then as vice-president from 1915 until his death.
-He was awarded an honorary degree (LittD) from the University of Manchester and was honorary lecturer in local history in the University of Liverpool.
+He was a Member of the Chetham Society, served as Council Member from 1908, and then as vice-president from 1915 until his death.
+He was awarded an honorary degree (LittD) from the University of Manchester and was an honorary lecturer in local history in the University of Liverpool.
 He died in Norway.